atc1441/smart-watch-socs/README.md

 # smart-watch-chipsets
-A list of smart watches and their corresponding SoC
+A list of smart watches and their corresponding SoC and price (USD)

 - [Nordic Semiconductor](nordic-semiconductor.md)